c3lang/c3-web/docs/language-overview/primer.md

 ## `typedef` creates new types

-`typedef` in C3 creates a new type with it's own methods, and the original type cannot implictly convert to this new type, unless cast.
+`typedef` in C3 creates a new type with it's own methods, and the original type cannot implicitly convert to this new type, unless cast.

 ```c
 typedef MyId = int;